keshavpj1711/searchEng2.0/app/services/readme.md

 > TF-IDF scores are calculated when documents are processed/indexed, and these pre-calculated scores are then used during a search to rank documents.

+## What will be generated from TF-IDF scores

+- **IDF Scores Dictionary:**
+Maps each term to its current IDF value.
+Example: { "python": 1.2, "database": 0.8, ... }

+- **Document Frequency Dictionary (df_t):**
+Maps each term to the number of documents it appears in.
+Example: { "python": 300, "database": 150, ... }

+- **Total Document Count (N):**
+The total number of documents in your corpus.

+> Inverted Index: Maps terms to the list of documents (and optionally TF-IDF scores) that contain them.
+> Not from TF-IDF scores

+## Compute TF-IDF score for each word in that specific doc and update your stored list of TF-IDF scores

+This is one of the major problems to tackle.
+At this point since the dataset is small what we are doing is just for testing and development purposes.

+### First Approach

+> This is the first approach i am going to follow and over time this might not be the approach i am using so please see accordingly

+rebuilding the data like:
+- IDF Score Dictonary
+- Document Freq: Maps each term to the number of docs it appears in
+- Total document count
+every time server restart

+What this approach follows is that the **idf scores for the newly added document is calculated based on the previous data available**.\
+This does decrease our quality of search but it is simpler to implement.

+### At some point in future approach

+- **Incremental Updates**: That is only when the documents are added or removed we make changes to these above mentioned data
+- **Background Processing**: Using Celery to rebuilding this data asynchronously